 The alliance works in the market for sustained change which is best reflected in a longer time horizon.
 The 10-year energy savings estimates resulting from the alliance’s investment in the portfolio include large Variability Factors reflected in ranges, including:

-Risks (delay in approval and/or consumer adoption) in new Small Tank Fed Standard for Electric Heat Pump Water Heaters – updated to reflect a 2028 standard
+Risks (delay in approval and/or consumer adoption) in new Small Tank Fed Standard for Electric Heat Pump Water Heaters.

-Risks in long term potential of new programs currently in development (e.g., Luminaire Level Lighting Controls, Retail Product Portfolio, Rooftop Unit programs in both Electric and Gas portfolio)
+Risks in speed of adoption and long-term potential of new programs currently in development (e.g., Luminaire Level Lighting Controls, Retail Product Portfolio, Rooftop Unit programs in both Electric and Gas portfolio)

 Regional Peak Capacity and Avoided Carbon Emissions (Electric Only)